titsuki/raku-Algorithm-LibSVM/README.md

 DESCRIPTION
 ===========

-Algorithm::LibSVM is a Perl 6 bindings for libsvm.
+Algorithm::LibSVM is a Raku bindings for libsvm.

 METHODS
 -------